California’s Gavin Newsom slams Trump absence at COP30 climate conference

 Appearing on a series of panels, Newsom denounced the Trump administration’s lack of representation at COP30 as an abdication of duty.

-“I come here with humility coming from the United States.
+“I come here with humility, coming from the United States.
 I’m very mindful that the Trump administration has abandoned any sense of duty, responsibility or leadership as it relates to the issues that bring us all here together,” Newsom said at a ministerial meeting.

 “It’s an abomination.
 It’s a disgrace.
 But rather than complaining about it, we’re trying to do something about it.”